HealthCatalyst/healthcareai-py/docs/hints.md

 If you have interesting data in a CSV file or even across serveral databases on a single server, you are in good shape.
-While it's easiest to pull data into the healthcareai via a single table, one can also use joins to gather data from separate tables or databases.
+While it's easiest to pull data into healthcareai via a single table, one can also use joins to gather data from separate tables or databases.

 What's most important is the following: